 Experiential education is an important element of the K-Plan, with on-campus and off-campus opportunities in both domestic and international settings.
-Study abroad, study away through domestic programs, service-learning, student research, internships and externships, the Guilds, and student activities and athletics are key curricular components of the K-Plan, and are supported by a variety of administrative departments on campus.
+Study abroad, study away through domestic programs, civic engagement, student research, internships and externships, career treks, and student activities and athletics are key curricular components of the K-Plan, and are supported by a variety of administrative departments on campus.

 The intentional weaving together of hands-on involvement, experiential learning, and mentorship within the context of a rigorous academic life is the hallmark of our First-Year Experience (FYE).
 Kalamazoo College was named one of thirteen "Institutions of Excellence in the First College Year" by the National Policy Center on the First Year of College and is featured in Achieving and Sustaining Institutional Excellence for the First Year of College (Jossey-Bass, 2005).
 US News & World Report has recognized Kalamazoo's First-Year Experience as a "program that really works."
 FYE at Kalamazoo College helps students:

-The Center for Career and Professional Development (CCPD) empowers students to identify and secure experiences that will help them clarify their career aspirations, broaden their networks, and hone their professional skills, so that they are well prepared to step confidently into life after Kalamazoo College.
+The Center for Career and Professional Development (CCPD) empowers students to clarify their career aspirations, broaden their networks, hone their professional skills, and articulate the integrated outcomes of their K-Plan, so that they are well prepared to step confidently into life after Kalamazoo College.

-To support students in their career development, the CCPD offers a variety of programs throughout the calendar year (the Discovery Externship Program and Field Experience Program in the summer months, and recruiting events, networking opportunities, and the annual Professional Development Institute during the academic year).
-The CCPD's staff also offers services including individual counseling appointments, peer advising, career assessment tools, résumé and cover letter critiques, practice interviews, and a variety of workshops and events.
+To support students in their career development, the CCPD offers the support for externships and internships in the summer months, and recruiting events, networking opportunities, and a variety of workshops and on- and off-campus events during the academic year.
+The CCPD's staff also offers services including individual coaching appointments, peer advising, career assessment tools, résumé and cover letter critiques, and practice interviews,

 Every study abroad program at Kalamazoo College is unique, but each offers challenging course work in an education system whose values and methods reflect those of the local culture, opportunities for integrative cultural experiences, and structured opportunities for using the local language(s) both in and out of the classroom.
 As the academic, language, and other specific qualifications differ from program to program, it is imperative that students carefully read the program descriptions and Study Abroad Handbook, available from the Center for International Programs (CIP).

-Kalamazoo College students who meet appropriate qualifications are eligible to apply for participation in a fine arts program in New York City, a fall quarter seminar at the Newberry Library in Chicago, an urban studies program at The Philadelphia Center, a semester program on the U.S.-Mexico border through the Border Studies Program, and a science/social science term at the Oak Ridge National Laboratory in Tennessee.
-College faculty members serve as liaison advisers to these programs.
-Students interested in the GLCA programs should consult with the appropriate faculty advisor or the Center for International Programs.
+Kalamazoo College students who meet appropriate qualifications are eligible to apply for participation in a fine arts program in New York City, a fall quarter seminar at the Newberry Library in Chicago, a fall program based in Philadelphia, an arts, social justice and entrepreneurship program in Chicago, a semester program on the U.S.-Mexico border through the Border Studies Program, or be part of a reserch project at the Oak Ridge National Laboratory in Tennessee.
+Students interested in study away programs should consult with the Center for International Programs.